Dina Boluarte: Public opinion

 In January 2023, the first public opinion poll for Boluarte was collected by the Institute of Peruvian Studies (IEP).
 In the poll, 71% of respondents disapproved of Boluarte and 19% approved of her, while 80% of respondents disagree with Boluarte assuming the presidency.
 A Datum poll in mid-2023 showed a disapproval rate of 77% among respondents, though an Ipsos Perú poll showed that 71% of Peruvian CEOs approved of Boluarte and 88% approved of her maintaining the presidency until 2026.
 A poll conducted by the IEP in October 2023 saw 84% of respondents say that they disapproved of the way Boluarte was leading the country, with only 10% of respondents approving of Boluarte's presidency.
 90% of respondents felt that the performance of Congress suffered under Boluarte's leadership.
 According to an October 2024 Ipsos poll, her approval ratings had declined further to 4 percent.
 In December 2024, a poll by Datum reported just 3% approval for Boluarte, the lowest known for any president in Peru's history.
 Previously, journalist Noah Hurowitz called her "the world's least popular president" in a piece for The Intercept.
 In March 2025, Ipsos Perú published another opinion poll in which, while getting a mean of 4% approval, it found zero percent approval in the departments of the Center of Peru.

 Personal life

 Boluarte, who is a native Spanish speaker, is also fluent in Quechua, her heritage language.
 She was married for many years to David Gómez Villasante.
 They have two sons, David Eduardo Gómez Boluarte and Daniel Felwig Gómez Boluarte.
 The latter son was present at Boluarte's residence and refused to open the door to the police and prosecutor during the April 2024 house raid mandated by a Supreme Court judge.
 She has a brother, Nicanor Boluarte, who was arrested in 2024 on suspicion of influence peddling.
 His political party, Citizens for Peru (Ciudadanos Por el Perú), was registered on 18 January 2025.
 In March 2025, it was revealed Boluarte may have had a romantic relationship during her presidency with her former Club Apurímac coworker Juan Olazábal Segovia, as evidenced by private phone chats.
 Boluarte's lawyer denied such a romantic affiliation.

+Boluarte has publicly declared herself a Catholic and, during her term in office, has visited both Pope Francis and Pope Leo XIV.
+However, in May 2025, it was revealed that Boluarte had Protestant pastor Anthony Lastra as her spiritual advisor, who had even been offered the opportunity to establish an evangelical chaplaincy in the Government Palace.
+Lastra denied such pastoral ties with Boluarte.
+Likewise, in November 2024, it was revealed that Boluarte used a “witchcraft doll” or “voodoo doll” that was found among her personal belongings.